ansible-community/ansible-vault/role_variables.md

 - Enable when Vault Agent Process Supervisor manages the Vault Server lifecycle.
 - When `true`, the role continues to install Vault and render its configuration, but does not create, enable, start, reload, or restart the Vault init or systemd service.
 - If Vault Agent Supervisor starts Vault after this role completes, also set `vault_disable_api_health_check: true`.
+- When migrating a host previously managed by this role, stop and disable the old service before enabling supervisor mode, then verify that Vault Agent Supervisor is ready to start Vault.
+The role intentionally leaves an existing service untouched so enabling this variable cannot stop a running Vault server before the supervisor is configured.
 - Default value: false

 ## `vault_service_restart`